 International students

 Concerns about NYU’s international presence have circulated the university community, citing Trump’s proposed crackdown on immigration and raise in tariffs.
-Trump warned that he would revoke visas from students who participate in on-campus protests, and several GOP members — including new Secretary of State Marco Rubio — have echoed the sentiment.
+Trump warned that he would revoke visas from students who participate in on-campus protests, and several GOP members — including his nominee for secretary of state, Marco Rubio — have echoed the sentiment.

 “We are more likely to see international students impacted one way or another,” Moja said.
 “We anticipate that students from other parts of the world will really feel it.”